yan-khonski-it/orleans-migration-experience/README.md

 [Grain](https://learn.microsoft.com/en-us/dotnet/orleans/overview#what-are-grains) - virtual actor implementation in Orleans.

 [Silo](https://learn.microsoft.com/en-us/dotnet/orleans/overview#what-are-silos) - application instance that manages grains.
-If there are multiple instances of silos running, those instance will agree on what silo instance hosts specific grains.
+If there are multiple instances of silos running, these instance will agree on what silo instance hosts specific grains.
 The client code `grainFactory.getGrain<GrainInterfaceType>(grainId)` will figure our on which silo the grain is hosted, and returns an object proxy to that grain.
-When calling the actual method of the grain, the client will receive a promis, and the actual grain code will be executed in the silo hosting the grain. https://learn.microsoft.com/en-us/dotnet/orleans/tutorials-and-samples/overview-helloworld
+When calling the actual method of the grain, the client will receive a promise, and the actual grain code will be executed in the silo hosting the grain. https://learn.microsoft.com/en-us/dotnet/orleans/tutorials-and-samples/overview-helloworld

-Silo gateway - TODO add definition
+Cluster gateway - a subset of active silos in the given cluster, that advertise their IP address.
+When silos in different clusters are discovering each other, silo gateway works as "points of first contact".
+> Once a silo has learned and cached the location of a grain activation (no matter in what cluster), it sends messages to that silo directly, even if the silo is not a cluster gateway.

 Clustering - silos need to agree on who is alive and active (so they can agree on grain hosting).